Clinical Speech and Language Studies

 Third year places emphasis on the application of this knowledge to intervention in clinical contexts.
 You will also study neurology, psychiatry, discourse analysis and further develop your research skills.
 In fourth year, students are provided with the opportunity to integrate knowledge skills and competencies, acquired through the four years.
 Students prepare to become practitioners and researchers and complete a significant piece of research known as the Capstone project.

 Clinical activities and placements provide an important learning context from the start of the course.
 The department has access to a wide range of service settings and clinics, in which to place students, such as hospitals, schools, clinics, rehabilitation centres.
+These clinical placements are organised by the department.
 During term time, an average of one day per week is reserved for clinical work.
 You will also be required to undertake clinical practice outside term time.
+Note: There may be additional costs for students related to travel and clinical materials during clinical placements.

 The course employs a wide range of teaching, learning and assessment strategies.
 Both continuous assessment and end of semester exams are undertaken